Paul Moffatt

 Paul Moffatt (born May 26, 1978) is a Canadian curler.
-He currently skips his own team out of Waterloo, Ontario.
+He currently plays lead on Team Scott McDonald.
 Moffatt played for team John Morris from 2003 to 2006, where he won the 2004 Players' Championship Grand Slam, were runners up at the 2004 Canada Cup of Curling and were bronze medallists at the 2005 Canadian Olympic Curling Trials.
 He is also the winner of the 2019 Canadian Curling Club Championships.

 When John Morris moved to Calgary in 2003, he formed a team with future Olympians Marc Kennedy and Kevin Koe, and with close friend Moffatt at lead.
 Moffatt's only major curling experience at the time was playing in the Ontario University Championship with Morris.
 At first the team kept secret who would be playing lead on the team, only revealing the name to be Pauldo Capones, which would later become Moffatt's nickname.
 While playing with Morris in Ontario, they actually entered a bonspiel in Brantford with Moffatt entered under that pseudonym.
 While in Calgary, Moffatt worked part-time as a teacher and as a bartender at the Last Straw Ale House in Tuscany, Calgary.

 During his first season as part of the Morris rink, the team won three tour events, the 2003 Rainbow Cashspiel, the 2003 Best Western Wayside Inn Curling Classic, and the 2004 Players' Championship Grand Slam.
 The team were also quarterfinalists at the 2003 Masters Grand Slam and were runners up at the 2004 Canada Cup of Curling.
 At the 2004 Alberta men's provincial championship, the team finished 3–4.

 During the 2004–05 season, the team played in all four slams, making it to the quarterfinals of the BDO Curling Classic, and the semifinals of the 2005 Canadian Open of Curling.
 They lost in a tiebreaker at the 2005 Canada Cup of Curling and lost in the quarterfinals of the 2005 Alberta provincial championships.